Phi Delta Theta Has Postponed the 83rd General Convention in Pittsburgh to June 2021 Due to COVID-19

 Cancellations received after June 1 are non-refundable.

-The fees listed below are for individual meal events that you may purchase individually, or as a package for the total of $TBD.
+The fees listed below are for individual meal events that you may purchase individually, or as a package for the total of $225.
+True Blue Society members can purchase the entire registration package at a discounted price of $200.

 Please refer to the section regarding your registration classification before making payment.
 Your registration/meal fees may be covered by the Fraternity if you are a voting chapter delegate, general officer, or the CABC/representative for your chapter advisory board.